tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 only a single timing measurement or a best-case execution time may lead to misleading conclusions about practical performance.

-Libraries implementing ML-DSA SHOULD provide a mechanism to report the number of rejection-sampling iterations used during the most recent signing operation.
+Libraries implementing ML-DSA should provide a mechanism to report the number of rejection-sampling iterations used during the most recent signing operation.
 This enables benchmarking tools to accurately compute average signing times across multiple signing operations.